cognitect-labs/vase/docs/your_first_api.md

 | `#vase/validate`  | Validate data against specs                            |
 | `#vase/intercept` | Apply a hand-crafted, artisinal interceptor            |

-An API depends on some amount of schema existing.
+An API usually depends on some amount of schema.
 In this example, we've added a dependency from the `:accounts/v1` API to the User schema.
 Since the User schema depends on the Item schema, both parts of schema will be applied to our database.